 \section{Introduction}

 The fact that periodically arranged structures can be enforced by local rules is familiar to everyone.
 In covering the plane with unit squares so that squares must meet edge-to-edge, a periodic tessellation results.
-This simple principle of local constraints enforcing global structure explains how crystalline structures can form, namely, by being based on basic unit cells which must match in a way so as to force global periodic repetition.
+This simple principle of local constraints enforcing global structure explains how crystalline structures can form.
 Therefore, it was a great surprise to crystallographers in the 1980s when Dan Shechtman discovered a metal alloy whose diffraction pattern implied a great deal of structural order but had rotational symmetry precluding periodicity \cite{ShBlGrCa84}.
 Since the atomic organisation must still result from local interactions, the question arises of how such aperiodic patterns can result from only local rules.
-In the other direction, it is known that hierarchical aperiodic patterns arising from a substitution rule can be derived from local matching rules \cite{Goo98}.
+In the other direction, it is known that hierarchical aperiodic patterns generated by a substitution rule can be forced from local matching rules \cite{Goo98,Moz89,FerOll2010}.

-Already in the 1960s, it had been observed by Robert Berger in solving Hao Wang's Domino Problem \cite{Wan61} that one may find square tiles of the plane with decorated edges that can tile the plane but only non-periodically \cite{Ber66, Rob71}.
-The first such set that he found had 20,426 tiles, which initiated the hunt to find smaller aperiodic tile sets.
-The most famous and arguably the most beautiful such tile set is the pair of tiles discovered by Roger Penrose in the 1970s \cite{Pen79}.
+Already in the 1960s, it had been observed by Robert Berger in solving Hao Wang's Domino Problem \cite{Wan61} that one may find square tiles with decorated edges that can tile the plane but only non-periodically \cite{Ber66, Rob71}.
+The first such set that he found had 20,426 tiles, initiating the hunt to find smaller aperiodic tile sets \cite{GruShe87}.
+The most famous, and arguably the most beautiful, such tile set is the pair of tiles discovered by Roger Penrose in the 1970s \cite{Pen79}.
 Isometric copies of these edge-decorated tiles (represented either as a pair of thick and thin rhomb, or as kite and dart tiles) can tile the plane but only aperiodically, and in fact form highly structured repetitive tilings with striking 10-fold rotational structure, similar to the rotational symmetry of the diffraction patterns of quasicrystals first observed by Shechtman.